 Changes in the allowance for credit loss are recorded as provision for (or reversal of) credit loss expense.
 Losses are charged against the allowance for credit loss when management believes an available for sale security is confirmed to be uncollectible or when either of the criteria regarding intent or requirement to sell is met.
-At December 31, 2023, there was no allowance for credit loss related to the available for sale portfolio.
+At December 31, 2024 and 2023, there was no allowance for credit loss related to the available for sale portfolio.

-Accrued interest receivable on available-for-sale debt securities totaled \$616,023 at December 31, 2023 and was excluded from the estimate of credit losses.
+Accrued interest receivable on available-for-sale debt securities totaled \$1,158,051 and \$616,0232 at December 31, 2024 and 2023, respectively, and was excluded from the estimate of credit losses.